jatufin/birdnest/README.md

 * The application is implemented in Python, using the Flask framework.
 * The application will be published on [Fly.io](fly.io) platform.
+* There will be a scheduled method, which polls the drone detector in given intervals regardless if the front end has been used or not

+### Persistent data storage

+The application doesn't use any persistent storage.
+All information is lost during the application shut down.

 ## Downloading and starting